Lauren has experience writing policy for various government agencies and authored the novel about Kupenda, “An Unlikely Gift.”

 Keita Rone Wilson is a native of Detroit, Michigan and has worked in the field of special education over 20 years as a speech pathologist, special education teacher, educational consultant.
 Keita has both a MS and PhD in special education and is currently an Assistant Professor of Special Education at the University of Louisiana at Lafayette.
 She has taught courses that address inclusion and diversity.
 In addition to her work in teacher preparation programs, Kay is passionate about her research interest which includes studying how other cultures perceived and experienced disabilities.
 Kay is excited about working towards improving the lives of children with disabilities and their families through the mission and vision of Kupenda for the Children.

-Jeff holds a Master of Divinity degree and currently serves as the Director of Youth Services at Community Relations for Triangle.
+Jeff holds a Master of Divinity degree and currently serves as the Director of Operations for the Disability Policy Consortium.

 David McKay is a retired partner at Ropes and Gray law firm and a founding member of the MS Cure Foundation.